sara-nl/singularity-course/run-docker.md

 ### <a name="start-docker"></a> 1.
 Start docker daemon

-* Linux: Open a terminal in your laptop
+* Linux: Open a terminal in your laptop and run

     ```sh
     sudo systemctl start docker
     ```
-    or
+    if the above command fails run
     ```sh
     sudo service docker start
     ```